-“Then the cloud covered the tabernacle of meeting, and the glory of the Lord filled the tabernacle.
-And Moses was not able to enter the tabernacle of meeting, because the cloud rested above, and the glory of the Lord filled the tabernacle” (Ex.
+"Then the cloud covered the tabernacle of meeting, and the glory of the Lord filled the tabernacle.
+And Moses was not able to enter the tabernacle of meeting, because the cloud rested above it, and the glory of the Lord filled the tabernacle" (Ex.
 40:34-35).

 The artisans may now rest from the "minutiae of obedience."
 The fruit of their painstaking labors is about to be revealed.
 After the tedium of sanding, sewing, and smelting they stand back and watch as Moses assembles the disparate pieces of their work into one cohesive structure.
 But this is no ordinary structure; this is the habitation of God among His people.

 In response to the faith-filled obedience of His people who have completed the structure revealed to Moses on the mountain, God manifests His Presence--the Shekinah glory.
 He fills the tabernacle, and the out-radiating of His glory so illuminates the structure that Moses cannot enter it.
 This is the "Wow!" factor at work!
 Just like Job said, "I have heard of You by the hearing of the ear, but now my eyes see You" (Job 42:5), so what they had only heard from Moses becomes real.
 In their wildest dreams they could never have imagined what they saw in the instant the glory filled the tabernacle.

 Plowing must take place first in order to plant and then harvest a crop.
 The "plow" precedes the "Wow!"